marven/tipidpc-canvass/README.md

 tipidpc-canvass
 ===============

-Extracts the item name and price from a TipidPC item page using YQL
+Extracts the item name and price from a TipidPC item page using JQuery and YQL.